 The credit quality of Suez (Baa2 stable), the holding company that acquired a range of former SUEZ water and waste assets from Veolia Environnement S.A.
-(Veolia, Baa1 stable), is underpinned by the group's scale and positioning, with assets generating revenue of €8.9 billion in 2023; the low risk profile of its water business, which provides essential services to many low-risk counterparties in the public sector; the diversification of its revenue base by business, contract type and somewhat by geography; a strong integration across the value chain for water, sewage and waste treatments; and underlying positive structural dynamics with tightening regulations on water and waste that will benefit from greater expertise and a rising sophistication in operations.
+(Veolia, Baa1 stable), is underpinned by the group's scale and positioning, with assets generating revenue of €9.2 billion in 2024; the low risk profile of its water business, which provides essential services to many low-risk counterparties in the public sector; the diversification of its revenue base by business, contract type and somewhat by geography; a strong integration across the value chain for water, sewage and waste treatments; and underlying positive structural dynamics with tightening regulations on water and waste that will benefit from greater expertise and a rising sophistication in operations.

-These positive factors are balanced by some exposure to economic cycles through its waste activities in France (Aa2 stable) given the prevalence of industrial clients in the segment and the paucity of regulated activities; and a fairly leveraged financial profile, with no intention to reduce debt in the coming years.
+These positive factors are balanced by some exposure to economic cycles through the group's waste activities in France (Aa3 stable) given the prevalence of industrial clients in the segment and the paucity of regulated activities; and a fairly leveraged financial profile, with no intention to reduce debt in the coming years.

-Exhibit 1 We expect credit metrics to gradually continue improving over 2024-25
+Exhibit 1 We expect credit metrics to continue improving over 2025-26